🌍 Ecology — printable rubric packet (Biology Unit 08). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 Integration (cross-domain)Treats the science as isolated facts.Names a link to history, reading, or writing but cannot defend it.Connects the unit across History · Reading · Writing and defends why it matters.

-What “Mastered” requires
+What “Mastery” requires

 The student reads the data and explains the ecology driving it — energy, matter, populations — unprompted.